Akira37R/Image-CAPTCHA-Generator-in-Java/README.md

 # Image_CAPTCHA_Generator_in_Java
-a image CAPTCHA generator written in Java by myself
+Prototype of a image CAPTCHA generator written in Java by myself